 - Next, lightly brown cubed chicken in the pressure cooker for about 1 minute.
 30 seconds on each side.
 Then turned off the pressure cooker.

-- Add onions, celery, carrots, thyme, salt, pepper, uncooked noodles and broth mixture.
+- Add celery, carrots, thyme, salt, pepper, uncooked noodles and broth mixture.

 - Close the lid and turn pressure cooker on and cook for 7 minutes.

-- Once finished open the quick release on the pressure cooker.
+- Once finished open the quick release of the pressure cooker.